-There is a general rule in most of countries worldwide.
-You must use your registered Trademark, or it will be subject to a potential cancellation by a competitor.
+There is a general rule in most countries worldwide that states one must use their registered Trademark, or it may be subject to a potential cancellation by a competitor.
 The concept is known as ‘non-use’.

-In the UAE, the golden rule to be aware of is that use of a trademark is not required for registration or renewal.
-However, a trademark is vulnerable to revocation by any interested party if there has been no genuine/effective/continuous use of the mark (except possibly by a bona fide licensee) for a period of 5 consecutive years from the registration date.
+In the UAE, use of a trademark is not required for registration or renewal.
+However, a trademark is vulnerable to revocation by any interested party if there has been no genuine, effective, or continuous use of the mark (except possibly by a bona fide licensee) for a period of 5 consecutive years beginning on the registration date.

-As sole exception, this rule is not applicable on the World-renowned trademarks as per article 4 of trademarks law, in other words, any application to cancel a world-renowned trademark based on the non-use for continuous 5 years, will be rejected.
+As a sole exception, this rule is not applicable on world-renowned trademarks as per article 4 of trademarks law.
+In other words, any application to cancel a world-renowned trademark based on the non-use for continuous 5 years, will be rejected.

 UAE Federal Law

-Article 22 is the appropriate provision dealing with non-use.
-It says the following:
+Article 22 of this law is the appropriate provision in dealing with non-use.
+It states the following:

 “At request of a concerned party, the competent civil court may cancel a registered trademark, if it is proven that such trademark has not been used for five successive years, unless the trademark owner proves that non-use of such trademark was for reasons beyond his control including, but not limited to, import restrictions and other government conditions imposed on the commodities and services related to such trademark.

-Article 17 says that once a trademark is used continuously within 5 years from the date of registration, its ownership cannot be disputed.
-There is an exception where the challenger can show the mark was registered illegitimately.
-Article 6bis of The Paris Convention for the Protection of Industrial Property states that “No time limit shall be fixed for requesting the cancellation or the prohibition of the use of marks registered or used in a bad faith”.
+Within this law, article 17 states that once a trademark is used continuously within 5 years of the date of registration, its ownership cannot be disputed.
+There is an exception: if the challenger can show the mark was registered illegitimately.
+Article 6bis of The Paris Convention for the Protection of Industrial Property states, “no time limit shall be fixed for requesting the cancellation or the prohibition of the use of marks registered or used in bad faith”.

 Turning to the position where a trademark is used by a licensed business operator, in a distribution agreement, for example.
 In the absence of use by a registered holder during the initial 5 years, there is some ambiguity concerning use by a licensee where the license is not a matter of record.
 If this is the case, it reduces the likelihood that use by a licensee will constitute genuine use to keep the mark alive.